-This syllabus has been adopted by the Head of Education at Stockholm Business School, Stockholm University, February 26, 2015.
+This syllabus has been adopted by the Head of Education at Stockholm Business School, Stockholm University, February 26, 2015, latest revision conducted 2015-06-24.

 Prerequisites and special admittance requirements

 Swedish upper secondary school courses English B, Mathematics C and Social Sciences A or equivalent.